 I thought not.

 He wasn’t happy with the headboard-that-didn’t-fit scenario, but he wasn’t a quitter.
 I, on the other hand, was tempted to give up.
-I had gone into Sadie’s room to take a break from the disappointment, to get some perspective, and was standing in front of her arched picture window with its view of the front yard and the woods beyond it and the downpour that had been going on most of the day–most of the week, really.
+I had gone into daughter Sadie’s room to take a break from the disappointment, to get some perspective, and was standing in front of her arched picture window with its view of the front yard and the woods beyond it and the downpour that had been going on most of the day, though really, most of the week.
 It’s just a bed, I reminded myself.
 But it’s a bed you really want, I thought, or heard, or thought I heard.
 My heart squeezed.

 “I’m afraid to trust that you love me enough to give me this bed.
 It’s so extravagant.
 I don’t even approve of my buying it.
 I’m afraid you don’t approve of it either.
 Or of me.
 I’m also afraid that I care more about having it than I do about having you.
 That my joy will live or die based on whether or not I get to keep it.
 I’m afraid I love stuff more than you.”